flower-spring/scripts_for_springrts/README.md

 ## cmd_smart_area_reclaim+.lua:
 ### Purpose

-Extra ability to suck only metal wrecks not resurrectable if you start drag above a non resurrectable wreck.
+Extra ability to reclaim only metal wrecks not resurrectable if you start drag above a non resurrectable wreck.
 And only resurrectable wrecks if you start reclaim above a resurrectable wreck.